 2013-2016 Emma Lawrance graduated from Flinders University in 2009 with BSc, First Class Honours in Chemical Physics and the University Medal.
 Emma then completed a Grad.
 Dip. in Science Communication at the ANU in 2011.
 In 2012 on an Oxford Clarendon Scholarship and a Lincoln College Keith-Murray Scholarship she studied for her MSc in neuroscience.
-Emma was awarded a further three year Clarendon Scholarship together with the University College Old Members Oxford Australia Scholarship to extend this into a DPhil.
-She aims to better understand the neurochemistry and neural circuits involved in anxiety and how anxiety affects decision making.
+Emma was awarded a further three year Clarendon Scholarship together with the University College Old Members Oxford Australia Scholarship in 2013 to extend this into a DPhil which she completed in Clinical and Computational Neuroscience in 2018.